 3. Create Patient Care Teams

-Patient-specific care teams include a subject (the patient) and can include practitioners, related persons, and even other care teams.
-See example: CareTeam-Jan-de-Hoop
+Patient-specific care teams use the OZOCareTeam profile and include a subject (the patient).
+They can include practitioners, related persons, and even organizational care teams as nested participants.
+See example: Netwerk-Jan-de-Hoop

 Key Principles